-Please note that the south sump holds a really small amount of water during our field visit, carried out on November 13th 2020:
+The south sump held a small amount of water during the November 2020 field visit:

-This picture is displaying the undisputed facts that:
+This picture displays the undisputable facts that:

-- 1. There is enough volume to collect additional rain waters instead of discharging them directly into the riverbed. - 2.
-There is no partition wall in the sump, while the presence of such partition is claimed in the letter of RIEW Haskovo.
+- 1. There is enough volume to collect additional rain water instead of discharging it directly into the riverbed. - 2.
+There is no partition wall in the sump, claimed in RIEW Haskovo's the letter.

-Dumping surface waters /no matter contact or "non contact"/ from the industrial mining area is in large contradiction with the expert statements and recommendations in the EIA Report, but this matter will also be discussed in the next section.
-At this point it is hard to understand why only a small part of the surface rain waters are collected and reused if they are really pure enough, while groundwater quantities are pumped from the terraces of the river as a source of fresh water.
+Dumping surface waters from the industrial mining area, regardless of whether they are considered contact or "non contact", is in contradiction with the expert statements and recommendations in the EIA report (discussed in the next section).
+It is hard to understand why only a small part of the surface rain water is collected and reused if it is really pure enough for the needs of the mine, while groundwater quantities are pumped from the terraces of the river as a source of fresh water.

-Using rain water in a closed cycle will lead to much more prudent and effective utilisation of the natural resources as it is required by article 191 TFEU /literally transposed in articles 2 and 2a of the Bulgarian Water Act/ and will reduce the pressure on the groundwater body in return.
-At the same time the operational costs for the investor will also be reduced, not to mention that collecting surface rainwater during heavy rainfall can bring multiple other benefits.
+Using rainwater in a closed cycle will lead to a much more prudent and effective utilisation of the natural resources as required by Article 191 of the Treaty on the Functioning of the EU (TFEU), literally transposed in Articles 2 and 2a of the Bulgarian Water Act, and will reduce the pressure on the groundwater body in return.
+At the same time, the operational costs for the investor will also be reduced, not to mention that collecting surface rainwater during heavy rainfall can bring multiple other benefits.

-According to the letter of RIEW Haskovo, some part of the "non contact" rainwater is collected in the sumps, while another part is dumped into the river even when the sumps are empty, because in the same letter on page 1 RIEW states that the south sump was only 21% full at the time of their inspection...
+According to the letter of RIEW Haskovo, part of the "non-contact" rainwater is collected in the sumps.
+However, on page one of the letter, RIEW states that the south sump was only 21% full at the time of their inspection, indicating that another part is dumped into the river even when the sumps are empty.

-Based on the findings above, currently it is obvious that the main source of sludge was formed during the construction phase of the project's implementation.
+Based on the findings above, it is obvious that the main source of sludge was formed during the construction phase of the project's implementation.